leptos-rs/start-aws/README.md

 1. Create a new user in the IAM service (Access Management > Users)
 2. Click "Attach policies directly" on the "Set permissions" page
 3. Add the "AWSLambda_FullAccess" and "IAMFullAccess" policies, and complete the user creation
-4. Create an access key for the user (don't worry about the warning)
+4. Create an access key for the user, with "Use case" "Application running on an AWS compute service" (don't worry about the warning - just confirm)
 5. Place the access key and secret key in `~/.aws/credentials` (or wherever the appropriate location is for your system):